Tharindu127/hotel_pages/README.md

 - Two pointers overlapped in only android app view which couldn't be fixed since everything was working perfectly (nt affected on normal UX)
 - Only works with internet connection
 - Could use better error messages
-- Log readings are AI generated
+- Log reading wordings are AI generated

 ## Assumptions